AdamRobinsonSE/accelerated-results-cookbook/README.md

 ## Optimizations

-This is truly a MVP.
-Users can signup, login, enter their own recipes and have full CRUD functionality with each one.

 What is coming? - This is a long and ever growing list.
 Below isn't everything, but it is the most important functionality I will implement before making it available to the public.

 1. Grocery List functionality, ability to add recipe ingredient names to the grocery list, or individual items.
 (DONE)